aavram93/Steam-Idle-Bot/[NodeJS] Steam Hour Idle/README.md

 4. Delete the sentryfile
 5. Start the Bot

-After Step 5 The Bot will create a new sentryfile for your Account
+After Step 5 The Bot will create a new sentryfile for your Account so dont worry about that.

 ________
 # Bugs: